Journal of Historical Review

-The Journal of Historical Review was a non-peer reviewed, pseudoacademic, neo-Nazi periodical focused on promoting Holocaust denial.
+The Journal of Historical Review was a non-peer-reviewed, pseudoacademic periodical focused on promoting Holocaust denial.
 It was published by the Institute for Historical Review (IHR), based in Torrance, California.
-It ran quarterly from 1980 until 1992, and then bimonthly from 1993 until publication ceased in 2002.
-A supplement, IHR Newsletter, was published alongside the journal.
+It ran quarterly from 1980 until 1992, and then bimonthly from 1993 until publication ceased due to financial issues in 2002.

 History

-The journal was founded in 1978 by the far-right political activist Willis Carto.
-Its subject was primarily Holocaust denial.
-Writer Spencer Sunshine described it as the "premier Holocaust denial publication in the United States".
-Its editor from February 1983 to February 1985 was Keith Stimely, until he quit the IHR.
-The impetus for this was his claim that Carto had, without consulting him, removed part of an article by Robert Faurisson that was critical of David Irving (both Holocaust deniers) from the Journal of Historical Review.
-In 1985, Mark Weber joined the institute's editorial advisory committee and, between 1992 and 2000, he was editor of the Journal.
+The journal was established in 1978 by the far-right political activist Willis Carto, derived from Carto's The American Mercury.
+Its first issue appeared in 1980.

+Its first editor was David McCalden, who then left the periodical in 1981 after a dispute with Carto.
+He was replaced by Tom Marcellus, who was replaced in February 1983 with Keith Stimely, until Stimely quit the IHR in February 1985 after he got into a dispute with Carto.
+The impetus for this was his claim that Carto had, without consulting him, removed part of an article by Robert Faurisson that was critical of David Irving (both Holocaust deniers) from the Journal.
+Stimely was replaced as editor by Robert Berkel, but he also left in 1988 after getting into a dispute with Carto.
+In 1985, Mark Weber joined the institute's editorial advisory committee and was made editor of the journal in 1992.
+He was the editor from then until the journal's end.

-The journal became a platform for neo-Nazis around the world, with the editorial board composed of Holocaust deniers, including Germans Udo Walendy, Wilhelm Stäglich, and Georg Franz-Willing); French Robert Faurisson and Henri Roques; Argentinian W. Beweraggi-Allende, Australian John Tuson Bennett; Spanish Enrique Aynat); Italian Carlo Mattogno; and American M. A. R. Barker.
+Publication was suspended for a time due to the Mel Mermelstein case, which caused the IHR great financial difficulties.
+It was revived in 1988, with a magazine rather than academic style.
+This was accompanied by an aggressive marketing campaign, which increased the periodical's circulation to 7,000 from 4,500.
+Its circulation was at 6,000 in 1993, but this fell to 3,000 by the time of the periodical's end.

+In the 1980s, the IHR's members (principally Marcellus and Weber), seeing the IHR as a serious group, became increasingly embarrassed by how outspoken Carto was in his antisemitism; they also came into conflict over Carto's usage of funds (alleging he had stole several million dollars from them). in 1993, they wrote a document, published in the Journal, rebuking him and calling him a liability that had contributed little to the IHR.
+They voted to oust him and filed a lawsuit against Carto.
+After Carto was ousted, he launched another Holocaust denial magazine in 1994, The Barnes Review, as a competitor to the JHR.

 The journal commenced publication in the spring of 1980 as a quarterly periodical.
-No issues were published between April 1996 and May 1997; it thereafter continued until 2002.
+No issues were published between April 1996 and May 1997.
+It continued until 2002, when it became defunct due to financial problems.
 After publication of the journal ceased, the IHR publishes its Bulletin only in an online format, although back issues are still made available on the Institute website.